giovannibass/DNS_Server_Configuration/dns_server_configuration/intro_to_dns.md

 allow-query { localhost; [QUERY]; };
 ```

-`allow-query` will accept values of:
+**allow-query** will accept values of:

-any              # Allow queries from anyone
+any - Allow queries from anyone

-192.168.1.1      # Allow queries from a specific address
+192.168.1.1 - Allow queries from a specific address

-192.168.1.0/24   # Allow queries from a specific subnet
+192.168.1.0/24 - Allow queries from a specific subnet

-localnets        # Allow queries from networks directly connected to the server
+localhost - Allow queries from networks directly connected to the server

-none             # No queries
+none - No queries

-custom_acl       # A custom ACL
+custom_acl - A custom ACL

 3. Create a zone file for the domain
 ```